mostafachegeni/Blockchain-Analytics/README.md

 # List of `code` Files

-Below is an overview of the `code` files included in **codes_handover.zip**.
+Below is an overview of the `code` files included in the **code** folder.
 Detailed descriptions of the methods are provided in the relevant papers.
 The analysis steps are well-documented within the code through comments and self-descriptive variable names to facilitate understanding.
-Additional documentation for these `code` files is presented in subsequent sections of this document.
+Additional documentation for these `code` files is presented in the `doc` folder.

 ### File Descriptions